Temporary Visas: Working, studying or visiting for a limited time

 In the section below we explain the rights and protections you have (like the right to respond if Immigration New Zealand has information about you that harms your application) and also important limitations on your rights (for example, there’s no independent body you can appeal to if you’re turned down).

 The decision-making process: Your rights

-- Proper consideration – Immigration New Zealand has to consider your application (unless you’re not entitled to apply for a visa or are legally excluded from being granted one: see “Accessing the immigration system: Who can apply for a visa and who can’t” in this chapter)
+- Proper consideration – Immigration New Zealand has to consider your application (unless you’re not entitled to apply for a visa or are legally excluded from being granted one – see: “Accessing the immigration system: Who can apply for a visa and who can’t”).